bwogit/CI_PP5_SURF_HAVEN/README.md

 ### Sign In
 - User can sign in.
+- user knows their login status
-- User stories covered: 2
+- User stories covered: 2, 9

 <details><summary>See feature images</summary>